kevinjalbert/bookcase/README.md

 # Bookcase
 A [Jekyll](http://jekyllrb.com/) static site to display your books, mixed in with some basic filtering and book metadata.
 The metadata on each book aids in tracking the location of the book (if it has been borrowed).

+## How to Use
+First you would fork this repository and modify the `_books` and `_config.yml` as needed.
+When using this on [Github Pages](https://pages.github.com/) it is not possible take advantage of some of the `_plugins`.
+To work around this, you need to generate the site locally then push the generated files to a `gh-pages` branch within your forked repository.
+This can all be accomplished with the rake task `rake publish`.

 ## Adding and Changing Books
 Tag and author pages are automatically generated through Jekyll using the metadata that are attached to the *books*.
 The following is a sample of the aforementioned metadata: